Cliff SiJohn

 Cliff SiJohn - August 2002

-Cliff SiJohn is a well-known elder and spiritual leader of the Coeur d'Alene Tribe.
+Cliff SiJohn was a well-known elder and spiritual leader of the Coeur d'Alene Tribe.
 He was born and raised on the Coeur d’Alene Indian Reservation.
 His family ties go back to the original Schitsu'umsh (Coeur d'Alene people) inhabitants of the Pend Oreille and Coeur d'Alene Lake areas.
 Cliff's relatives fought and died in the Steptoe Battle of 1858 near Rosalia, Washington, and the following punitive reprisal by Col. George Wright.
-A Vietnam Veteran, he has served his country, his Tribe and his family with distinction.
-Having worked in Tribal government for over 30 years, Cliff is the Director of the Cultural Affairs for the Coeur d'Alene Tribe.
-Besides being the lead singer in his family's drum, the "Pierced Heart Singers," Cliff is also an accomplished traditional Indian flute player.
-Cliff's storytelling abilities have the power to take the listeners into the story to become participants with the Coyote and Bear.
-Cliff has written and produced two documentary films and co-authored a book entitled, Native American Music.
-Cliff has devoted his life to the well-being of his family and to all the Schitsu'umsh, and, with his wife Lori, an enrolled Cayuse from the Umatilla Reservation in Oregon, so readily share their love and compassion for their children and grandchildren, for all their relations, for all peoples.
-Cliff SiJohn is that special kind of teacher – "elder brother – who has the power to reach out and touch the very hearts of those most in need, bringing about a healing.
+A Vietnam Veteran, he served his country, his Tribe and his family with distinction.
+Having worked in Tribal government for over 30 years, Cliff was the Director of the Cultural Affairs for the Coeur d'Alene Tribe.
+Besides being the lead singer in his family's drum, the "Pierced Heart Singers," Cliff was also an accomplished traditional Indian flute player.
+Cliff's storytelling abilities had the power to take the listeners into the story to become participants with the Coyote and Bear, as they "swirled about you."
+Cliff wrote and produced two documentary films and co-authored a book entitled, Native American Music.
+Cliff devoted his life to the well-being of his family and to all the Schitsu'umsh, and, with his wife Lori, an enrolled Cayuse from the Umatilla Reservation in Oregon.
+He so readily shared his love and compassion for his children and grandchildren, for all his relations, for all people.
+Cliff SiJohn was that special kind of teacher – "elder brother – who had the power to reach out and touch the very hearts of those most in need, bringing about a healing.
+Cliff passed away, surrounded by loving family and friends, on December 24, 2012.

 Cliff with his uncle, Ike, at the family Drum (July 2002, photo by Aaron Denham)